-King Herod built the Western Wall in 20 BCE during an expansion of the Second Temple.
+King Herod built this wall in 20 BCE during an expansion of the Second Temple.
 When the Romans destroyed the temple in 70 CE, the support wall survived.
 For hundreds of years, people prayed in the small area of the wall that could be seen.
-In 1967, following the Six Day War, Israelis dug below the ground of the wall, exposing two more levels of the wall.
+In 1967, following the Six Day War, Israelis dug below the ground of the wall, exposing two more levels.
 They also cleared the area around the wall to create the Western Wall Plaza that visitors see today.

 Explore the Western Wall Tunnels

-What visitors see of the Western Wall today is only a small part of what existed during the Second Temple Period.
+What visitors see today is only a small part of what existed during the Second Temple Period.
 Archeologists have uncovered layers of the wall underground through years of excavation.
 With a guided tour, visitors can walk through areas of this original, unrestored site that dates back to the first century C.E.

-Tours are given in English and Hebrew.
-During August, tours are also given in French.
-Visitors will only be allowed to enter with a ticket, which includes a guide.
+Tours are in English and Hebrew.
+During August, tours can also be in French.
+Visitors will can only enter with a ticket, which includes a guide.
 Visitors may also enter the site with a private tour led by a licensed guide.

+For adults, entry is 30 NIS.
+If you are a Student/Soldier/Security Officer, the entry fee is 15 NIS.
+For Child (5-18)/Senior Citizen/Disabled, entry is 5 NIS.
 Tickets must be purchased in advance.
-It is recommended that you buy them two months before your visit.
+It is recommended that NIS. you buy them two months before your visit.

 Tourist Israel Itinerary Suggestion: